 Units that sponsor fundraisers should not advertise or solicit beyond their boundaries.
 Nor should they sell products or services door to door.

 Examples of fundraising activities that are not approved include:

 Activities completed with paid labor, either by employees or by contract.

-Entertainment for which the stake or ward pays performers for their services, when admission is charged, and when the intent of the activity is to raise funds.
+Entertainment for which the stake or ward pays performers for their services.

 Games of chance, such as raffles, lotteries, and bingo.

 Any exceptions to these instructions must be approved by the Area Presidency.